|HGNC Family||G protein-coupled receptors|

 |NCBI Gene ID||79482|

 |Expression in Tissues and Cell Lines||

-OR7E66P has 467 functional associations with biological entities spanning 1 categories (cell line, cell type or tissue) extracted from 2 datasets.
+OR5AL1 has 4 functional associations with biological entities spanning 1 categories (functional term, phrase or reference) extracted from 1 datasets.

-Click the + buttons to view associations for OR7E66P from the datasets below.
+Click the + buttons to view associations for OR5AL1 from the datasets below.

 If available, associations are ranked by standardized value

 |Reactome Pathways||pathways involving OR5AL1 protein from the Reactome Pathways dataset.|